AttackIQ/helm-charts/charts/aiq-agent-k8s/README.md

 * The appropriate versions of `helm` and `kubectl` for your environment on that system.
 * A valid auth token and platform address for the agent.

+## Deployment Requirements

+* This chart is designed to be deployed in a namespace dedicated to the agent.
+This is to avoid conflicts with other resources in the cluster.
+* AttackIQ strongly recommends to deploy the agent into a staging environment first to ensure that it is working as expected before deploying into a production environment.
+* The agent must be deployed in a location where it can reach the AttackIQ platform.
+This is typically in the same network as the rest of the endpoints that the agent will be monitoring.

 ### Tool Versions

 These are the tool versions used to develop and deploy the chart.
 Your kubernetes should at least be on version `v1.26` -- use earlier releases at your own risk!
+While you may use the cluster of your choice when selecting a staging environment, we recommend using `minikube` for local testing.

 * `kubectl`: at least `v1.26.1`
 * `helm`: at least `v3.11.2`
-* `minikube`: at least `v1.29.0` (if deploying locally)
+* `minikube`: at least `v1.29.0` (staging/local only)

 ## Repo